NinjaNas/ATS-Programming-Database/README.md

 With this project, we aim to help the organization streamline their administrative overhead by developing new software solutions that integrate into their workflow along with providing new capabilities.

-This project was developed using the Agile/XP method by Elad Ohana, Gabriel Mercado, Zackary Barbari, and Khang Tran for the Fall 2022 COMP 523 Software Engineering Lab.
+**This project was developed using the Agile/XP method by Elad Ohana, Gabriel Mercado, Zackary Barbari, and Khang Tran for the Fall 2022 COMP 523 Software Engineering Lab**.

 Link to Boomerang Youth's Website: https://boomerangyouth.org/